pythonanywhere/flask-tutorials/tutorial-2.md

                 </div>

-Reload the website, and check out the site again -- now you'll see that each comment has a timestamp next to it, saying something like "Posted Friday, 01 September 2017 at 17:44 by anonymous":
+Reload the website, and check out the site again -- now you'll see that each comment has a timestamp next to it, saying something like "Posted Friday, 13 October 2017 at 16:36 by anonymous":

 <img width="500" src="/static/images/flask-tutorial-with-initial-comment-times.png">